U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Starting a Clean Cities Coalition

-Starting a Clean Cities coalition can be a great first step toward cutting petroleum use in your area.
+Starting a Clean Cities coalition can be a great first step toward establishing partnerships that can impact petroleum use in your area.
 The U.S. Department of Energy (DOE) grants official Clean Cities designation to coalitions that exhibit broad commitment to and support for cutting petroleum use in transportation.
 Coalitions that receive designation must have:

 - An active network of stakeholders who meet regularly and have defined roles